ADACS-Australia/adacs_job_controller/README.md

 This project makes heavy use of docker for testing and building the project in a controlled environment.
 You will need mysql running on the local host if you wish to run the tests locally, with a user configured.
-See `Settings.h` for the expected user details - they can be overridden using environment variables.
+See `Settings.ixx` for the expected user details - they can be overridden using environment variables.